-Often, Peoria attorneys and advocates are familiar with the administrative law judges who work in their local office.
+Often, Peoria attorneys and Social Security disability advocates are familiar with the administrative law judges who work in their local office.
 Your attorney can use this information to help you prepare your case effectively.

 Appeal hearings often take a very long time to be scheduled.
 If you are experiencing financial or health related complications, you can contact your local congressperson to expedite your hearing.
 To do so, you must explain why you need your hearing scheduled sooner.
 If your congressman agrees, he may intervene with the Office of Disability Adjudication and Review (ODAR) on your behalf.
-The congressman in your area is:
+The congressman in your area can be located at:

 100 N.E.
 Monroe,